ihhub/fheroes2/docs/TRANSLATION.md

 Currently all implemented languages, except French, adhere to a standardized font encoding/charset.

-NOTE: The fheroes2 team has set a maximum amount of 400 added or modified lines for any Pull Request (PR) for translations.
-This is because every PR needs to be reviewed and adding too many lines at once will only slow this process down.
-In addition, GitHub becomes hard to navigate once too many changes, comments and so on are present within the same PR page, further slowing down the process of reviewing it.
+NOTE: The fheroes2 team has set a maximum of 400 total modified lines for any Pull Request (PR) for translations.
+For contributors wanting to add translated lines to a new language this has a maximum of 30 total modified lines for that first PR.

+This limitations have been set because every PR needs to be reviewed by our team, and so changing too many lines at once will only slow this process down.
+In addition, GitHub becomes increasingly difficult to navigate once too many changes, comments and so on are present within the same PR page, further slowing down the process of reviewing it.

-In addition, we have decided on a minimum amount of 15 changed strings for a translation PR.
+Furthermore, we have decided on a minimum amount of 15 changed strings for a translation PR.
 For languages that have translations that are more or less complete, less than this amount can be accepted.

 Preferrably a PR should contain a small amount of changes, about 100 lines, all focused on translating a specific part of the game - for